-The Triple Crown Award is available to individuals who have participated in a camping program at Philmont Scout Ranch, Northern Tier, and Florida Sea Base.
+The Triple Crown Award is available to individuals who have participated in a high adventure program at three of the four national bases (Philmont Scout Ranch, Northern Tier, Florida Sea Base, and the Summit Bechtel Reserve).
+The Grand Slam award can be earned by participating in a high adventure at all four national bases.
 Logistics will provide documentation to each crew to certify participation in a Philmont Camping Program and to track participation at other bases.
-Awards can be ordered from the Sommers Alumni Association at www.nationalhighadventureawards.com.
+These awards are managed by the Sommers Alumni Association.
+Complete details on qualifying programs and award orders can be placed at www.nationalhighadventureawards.com.